 - 1. All travel must be basic/coach class.
-Upgrades and Insurance/Warranty are not covered. and car rentals, gas (unless pre-approved by the GME director) are not covered. - 2.
-One standard checked bag is reimbursable. - 3.
-Air travel receipts must show traveler's name, to/from destinations, airline and date of travel.

-4. Land Travel (i.e., taxi, ride-share, etc.) must be related to the reason of travel, submit receipts with dates of travel, to/from destination addresses, amount and proof of payment.
+Upgrades, extra charges such as seat selection and Insurance/Warranty are not covered.
+As well as car rentals, gas (unless pre-approved by the GME CAO) are not covered. - 2.
+One standard checked bag is reimbursable each way. - 3.
+Air travel receipts must show full itinerary such that includes the traveler's name, to/from destinations, airline and date of travel. - 4.
+Land Travel (i.e., taxi, ride-share, etc.) must be a basic car and related to the reason of travel, submit full receipts with dates of travel, to/from destination addresses, amount and proof of payment.
 Emailed receipts are acceptable.
 No toll fees unless it is the only available road and must show proof.
 Car rentals, gas (unless pre-approved by the GME director) are not covered.